MyoCentric

 Digestive Issues-including GERD and Acid Reflux

-At MyoCentric, we have a deep-seated passion for helping others.
-Throughout years spent in the dental field, we experienced first-hand the critical impact that dysfunctional breathing, swallowing, sleeping, and speaking had on a myriad of issues.
-Our mission is to make a positive impact on our patients' lives by uncovering the root cause of their symptoms.
-We know that awareness, education, and prevention can be empowering and life-changing.
-We address the concerns of our patients by evaluating their potential craniofacial dysfunction, creating a tailored therapy program, and step-by-step coaching through therapeutic exercises.
-Ultimately, this allows our patients to reach optimal function of critical systems.
+At MyoCentric, you'll meet me - Riza!
+I have a background in dental hygiene where I developed my deeply rooted passion for helping others.
+Throughout years spent in the dental field, I experienced first-hand the critical impact that dysfunctional muscle function has on breathing, swallowing, sleeping, and speaking.
+Consequently, these issues may be linked to a myriad of other health issues that patients may not realize are connected.
+My mission is to make a positive impact on my patients' lives by uncovering the root cause of their symptoms.
+I address the concerns of my patients by evaluating their potential orofacial muscle dysfunction, creating a tailored therapy program, and step-by-step coaching through therapeutic exercises.
+Ultimately, this allows my patients to reach optimal function of critical systems.
+Awareness, education, and prevention through myofunctional therapy can be empowering and life-changing.

 TELEHEALTH APPOINTMENTS

-We are currently seeing patients via telehealth and in-person on a limited basis.
-We are happy to have a quick discussion and to see if a full Comprehensive Evaluation is the right next step for you!
+We are currently accepting new patients via telehealth and with limited in-person options depending on your location.
+I am happy to have a quick discussion to see if a full Comprehensive Evaluation is the appropriate next step for you!

 Contact Us

 We're here for you when you need us.
-Call or email to schedule an appointment.
+Call, text, or email to schedule an appointment.

 We’ll get back to you as soon as possible.